What Is Session?

 A. Yes.
-We love receiving international applications.
 However, material stipends and honoraria will be reported to the IRS for tax purposes.
-Thus, we do ask that non-US citizens have either US residency status (with a valid Social Security number) or a valid work visa that runs through at the least the end of the residency period.
+Thus, we do ask that non-US citizens have either US residency status (with a valid Social Security number) or a valid work visa that runs through at least the end of the residency period.

 Q. Should members applying as a group each provide a resume, artist statement, and examples of past work?

-A. Each person in your group should submit a resume and artist statement.
-Groups can send up to 12 images, divided amongst members as you see fit.
+A. If your collective has a combined resume and bio, you may submit that.
+If not, each person in your group should submit a resume and artist statement.
+Groups can send up to 10 images, divided amongst members as you see fit.
 If you have worked together in the past, please submit examples of past collaborations.
 If this is your first time working as a group, individual work is fine.

 Q. Can I submit more than one application if the proposals are totally different?

 A. Please select the idea you think is most in line with Recess’ mission.
-You can always reapply with new ideas, but please only one application each round.
+You can always reapply with new ideas next year, but please only one application each round.

 Q. Can I build costs of travel and accommodation into my budget?

-A. Artists receive a stipend that should be used towards purchasing the materials and, in select cases, hiring specialized support essential to realizing their proposed project.
-At this time, we cannot offer financial support for living, travel and accommodations.
-The honorarium can be spent however you see fit.
+A. Artists receive a stipend that should be used towards purchasing the materials and hiring specialized support essential to realizing their proposed project.
+At this time, these funds cannot be used for accommodations.
+Your personal honorarium, however, can be spent however you see fit.

 Q. How much should my budget propose?

 A. You should propose a budget as close to your projected materials costs as possible.
-If granted a Session, artists will revise and finalize budget with Recess staff.
-Generally, materials stipends range from $500-3,000 with occasional exceptions on both ends of that spectrum.
-NOTE: We can’t cover living expenses.
+If granted a Session, artists will revise and finalize the budget with Recess staff.
+Generally, materials stipends range from $8,000-$10,000 with occasional exceptions on both ends of that spectrum.
+Note that we can’t cover living expenses.

 Q. Can the project stipend include an artist fee for me or honorariums for other artists or performers?

-A. The majority of the materials stipend should go towards physical materials, but can include some performers fees or technical support fees if they are essential to your proposal.
-Recess intends the honorarium to act a gesture of thanks for the participating artist, so we ask that no further funds for Session artist be taken out of the materials stipend.
+A. The majority of the project stipend should go towards physical materials, but can also include performer, facilitator, speaker, or technical support fees that are essential to your proposal.
+Recess reserves the $2,000-minimum honorarium for the participating artist, so you needn’t use funds from your materials stipend to pay yourself.

-Q. What do you mean by “Proposed means of public engagement?”
+Q. What do you mean by “modes of engagement and public programming?”

 A. We never ask artists to propose participation for participation’s sake.
 Instead, we’re interested in creating an active space that changes and evolves over the course of a project.
-Artwork can engage its audience through visual, intellectual or auditory means, or more explicitly through direct participation.
-We ask that artists take advantage of Recess’s built in audience, and we ask that each proposal define public engagement in terms of the specific needs of the project.
+Given the varying limitations on in-person gathering caused by COVID, we welcome ideas for digital and hybrid forms of engagement, as well as more intimate or small group in-person interactions.
+Artwork and programs can engage audiences through visual, intellectual or auditory means, or more explicitly through direct participation.
+We ask that each proposal define public engagement in terms of the specific needs of the project.

 Q. What kind of tools and AV equipment does Recess have?

-A. We have a few drills and basic tools (hammer, saw, nails, etc).
-For AV equipment, we have a few flatscreen monitors, 2 PA systems (no mixer), a microphone, hand held recorders, 2 projectors, and some lights.
+A. We have a rudimentary wood shop equipped with basic saws, drills, and tools.
+AV equipment includes we have flatscreen monitors, a PA system, a microphone, audio recorders, projectors, and some lights.
+We have a 2011 Canon EOS Rebel T3 Digital SLR Camera and a 2019 Canon XC10 4K Professional Camcorder , as well as a Lowel Tota-Light One-Light Kit.
 We are also members of Materials for the Arts, where all Session artists are welcome to visit to procure various materials.